albertbup/deep-belief-network/README.md

 > Fischer, Asja, and Christian Igel.
 "Training restricted Boltzmann machines: an introduction."
 Pattern Recognition 47.1 (2014): 25-39.

 ## Usage
 This implementation follows [scikit-learn](http://scikit-learn.org) guidelines and in turn, can be used alongside it.
-Next you have a demo code for solving digits classification problem which can be found in **classification_demo.py** (check **regression_demo.py** for a regression problem example).
+Next you have a demo code for solving digits classification problem which can be found in **classification_demo.py** (check **regression_demo.py** for a regression problem and **unsupervised_demo.py** for an unsupervised feature learning problem).

     from sklearn.datasets import load_digits
     from sklearn.cross_validation import train_test_split